supergermy/ProteinSketch/README.md

 ProteinSketch is a VR-assisted protein design workflow for translating a designer's spatial intent into protein with RFdiffusion.
 Designers can sketch backbone topologies and volumetric envelopes in 3D, then use those sketches to guide *de novo* monomer design, binder design, and partial-diffusion refinement.

 This repository provides the RFdiffusion-side patch for ProteinSketch.
-It adds support for ProteinSketch2AI `.ps2ai` input, embedded OpenVDB SDF volumes, volume-guided potentials, inferred contig lengths from sketched envelopes, and sketch-derived partial diffusion.
+It adds support for ProteinSketch `.ps2ai` input (it's just a JSON file) , embedded OpenVDB SDF volumes, volume-guided potentials, inferred contig lengths from sketched envelopes, and sketch-derived partial diffusion.

-ProteinSketch2AI `.ps2ai` input can be made from https://proteinsketch.app or https://proteinsketch.com with VR headset (non-VR version is coming soon).
+`.ps2ai` can be made from https://proteinsketch.app or https://proteinsketch.com with VR headset (non-VR version is coming soon).

 ## Documentation